Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Sample Weight

-Weight should be taken into consideration for another purpose: the test chamber racks are manufactured to support samples up to some certain weight.
-Therefore, it is important to see the rating plate for the test sample maximum weight.
-If the test sample exceeds the permissible maximum weight, the chamber accessories will have a reinforced bracket.
+Weight must be considered for another reason as well: test chamber racks are built to support samples only up to a certain maximum weight.
+It's crucial to consult the rating plate to identify the maximum allowable weight for the test sample.
+If the sample exceeds this limit, the chamber will need reinforced brackets to accommodate the extra load.

 Performance of Sample to Be Tested